 “While much attention is focused on consumption, saving can also deliver joy and satisfaction: The feeling that financial security is not a destination, but a lifetime journey with a positive trajectory,” shares Karen Carlson, Director of Education at InCharge Debt Solutions.
 “Happy savers are typically independent and unconcerned with social pressures to drive a flashier car or have the latest gadgets.”

-Yeager says, “Now is the time to have the conversation with family and friends [you've] given gifts to in the past and ask, ‘How do we want to handle that this year?’”
+“Have the conversation with family and friends [you've] given gifts to in the past and ask, ‘How do we want to handle that this year?’”
+Yeager said.

 What to Do: Gifting recommendations Yeager offers is to agree to re-gift thoughtfully, or purchase only dollar-store gifts.